Policy-Based Routing

 {interface_name}_dscp | integer | Allows use of DSCP-tag based policies for a VPN interface. | ||

-procd_reload_delay | integer | 0 | Time (in seconds) for PROCD_RELOAD_DELAY parameter. | |
+Hidden | procd_reload_delay | integer | 0 | Time (in seconds) for PROCD_RELOAD_DELAY parameter. |

-procd_wan_interface | Override wan interface name with this interface. |
+Hidden | procd_wan_interface | Override wan interface name with this interface.
+Newer versions do not attempt to auto-detect WAN interface name and setting this from CLI may be required. |

-procd_wan6_interface | Override wan6 interface name with this interface. |
+Hidden | procd_wan6_interface | Override wan6 interface name with this interface. |

 Default configuration has service disabled (use Web UI to enable/start service or run uci set pbr.config.enabled=1; uci commit pbr;